Hermon Carey Bumpus: Early life and education

 Hermon Carey Bumpus was born in Buckfield, Maine in 1862 and received a Ph.B. from Brown University in 1884, specializing in biology and science.
 He began graduate work at Brown before teaching at Olivet College.
 Bumpus received his Ph.D. from Clark University in 1891.

 Bumpus joined the faculty of Brown as a professor of comparative zoology in 1890, where he emphasized active experimentation over the "didactic doldrums" of lectures.
 In 1893, Bumpus worked with colleagues Charles V. Chapin and John Howard Appleton in establishing a premedical program, one of the first premedical programs in the United States, with Bumpus as the director.
 Bumpus also established a Medical Association for physicians of Providence; in 1896 Bumpus demonstrated a Holtz machine to this group.
 He actually took the first x-ray images in Rhode Island around this time.
 His comparison of house sparrows that survived an uncommonly severe storm in 1898 with those that did not, including their respective measurements, has been cited as a classic example of natural selection in action.

 Bumpus received an honorary Doctor of Science degree from Brown University in 1905.

 He received an honorary Doctor of Science from Tufts in 1905 and an honorary LL.D. from Clark in 1909.
+He was an elected member of both the American Philosophical Society and the American Academy of Arts and Sciences.
 He directed the Marine Biological Laboratory at Woods Hole, the U.S. Bureau of Fisheries laboratory, also at Woods Hole, and the American Museum of Natural History.
 Subsequently, he served as business manager of the University of Wisconsin.